kunal902/Traffic-Sign-Classifier/writeup_template.md

 In this project, I choose Lenet-5 as my model architecture with some modifications of my own as I think current architecture is suitable for my problem statement.
 As the traffic signs doesn't have very complicated shapes, structures or figures a simple neural network such as Lenet-5 with slight modification is a good to go network which is clearly evident from validation set accuracy.
 The test set accuracy is not very high which can be further improved by adding more layers in the network but for this problem statement I think this is a good starting point.
 A higher validation accuracy is an indicator that the model is not overfitted and can make predictions well.

-### Use the model to make predictions on new images
+### Use the model to make predictions on New Images
+To make predictions on new images I downloaded five German traffic signs from internet which are enclosed below

 ### Test a Model on New Images